victoramaim/Comp-4995-Project/README.md

 ## Project Overview

-This project, Dynamic Sound Game, incorporates real-time audio manipulation within a visually environment.
+This project, Dynamic Sound Game, incorporates real-time audio manipulation within a visual environment.
 It focuses on dynamic sound effects to enhance player interaction and game immersion.
 The application is built using C++ with extensive use of the Windows API for graphical rendering and event handling, alongside XAudio2 for advanced audio capabilities.

 ## Features